-The NC START Program is exclusively available to serve adults (age 18 years and above) that have a diagnosis of Intellectual/Developmental Disability (I/DD) and challenging behaviors, often with a co-occurring mental illness.
+The NC START Program is exclusively available to serve individuals (age 6 years and above) that have a diagnosis of Intellectual/Developmental Disability (I/DD) and challenging behaviors, often with a co-occurring mental illness.

 What does the NC START program do?

-The NC START program is divided into three regions (East, Central and West) and each region consists of a clinical team and a respite home.
-The clinical team (consisting of four START Coordinators) provides 24/7 crisis response and consultation, as well as on-going preventative cross-systems crisis prevention and intervention planning for eligible individuals.
+The NC START program is divided into three regions (East, Central and West) and each region consists of a clinical team and a Resource Center.
+The clinical team provides 24/7 crisis response to individuals currently served by NC START and consultation, as well as on-going preventative cross-systems crisis prevention and intervention planning.
 The crisis prevention component of NC START also involves working with the existing I/DD and mental health systems of care to provide technical assistance, consultation and support when working with individuals eligible for NC START.
-NC START also provides training and education on topics pertaining to care and treatment for individuals with I/DD, when requested and available.
+NC START also provides community and family training and education on topics pertaining to care and treatment for individuals with I/DD, when requested and available.

 What is the difference between the NC START Clinical Teams and established/upcoming Mobile Crisis Management Teams and First Responder?

 NC START DOES NOT REPLACE MOBILE CRISIS MANAGEMENT or FIRST RESPONDER.
 Although the START Coordinators are available for assistance/support/consultation at any time during a crisis response, the first responder and mobile crisis teams retain their roles and responsibilities.
 START Coordinators are intended to support, not replace, these functions.

 An eligible individual will continue to access mobile crisis management via the established DMH/DD/SAS Crisis Service Protocol.
 Eligible individuals will still be required to “go through” their clinical homes/first responders (if applicable) prior to accessing Mobile Crisis services.
 The NC START program can be contacted at any point during a crisis situation and often works in tandem with Mobile Crisis teams.